 It’s today, isn’t it?
 The holiday party.
 And there’s another one next week.
 A red and green glitter bomb of social obligation has exploded all over your calendar.
-You love your family, friends, and co-workers, but you’re an introvert so all that socializing sounds exhausting.
+You love your family, friends, and co-workers, but if you’re an introvert all that socializing sounds exhausting.
 Frequent partying isn’t something you do.
 But the holidays only happen once a year, so you’ll rock around the Christmas tree anyway.
 But of course you’ll have thoughts like these:

 1. Do I have to go?
 Saying yes to the party seemed like a good idea when your friend/co-worker/family member asked you to go.
 But that was two weeks ago when today seemed like an impossible blip in the not-so-distant future.
 You’re scolding Past You for getting you into this mess, but if you don’t go, you’re afraid you’ll disappoint everyone.
 Do you feel a headache coming on?
 And that might have been a cough.
 Looks like you’re too sick to go!